 The sensory bike was first prototyped in 2013 and further developed during Kaffe’s Varèse Professorship in Berlin, 2016, trailing at SoundCycleGarden and launching at lean to go up, slow to go loud that same year.
-The bikes are now in our Berlin lab for music and moving development research with coders, riders and dancers during July 2020 .
+The bikes are now in our Berlin lab for music and moving development research with coders, riders and dancers during 2020 .
 NEWS to follow.

 The current design used the same kit on sonic bike design but includes four additional sensors that can be used to manipulate the sound playing:

 - Sprocket sensor: currently measuring a pulse – capturing the motion of pedalling, forwards or backwards, fast or slow, used to control speed & direction of the track.

 - Dynamo sensor: measuring bike speed – currently controlling note change.

 - Brake switch sensor: Activating the break triggers a switch – currently used to modulate the tone.

 - Sense hat on raspberry pi & handlebar sensor: Together they measure the tilt of the bike from lean and turn – currently used to filter the sound.

 The sensory bike comes with a newly design speaker bar, made from recycled bike frames and features adjustable speaker heads – so as to position the speakers more accurately for each rider.